Kampot and Kep | Off the Beaten Track in Cambodia

 Kep Accommodation

 How to get to Kampot and Kep depends on where you’re starting your journey from.
 Remember bus companies and schedules are prone to change in Cambodia, so only take the below as a rough guide.
-Be sure to double check before finalising plans.
+Be sure to double-check before finalising plans.

 Getting to Kampot and Kep

 The most common routes to Kampot and Kep are from Phnom Penh, Sihanoukville, and Siem Reap, by road or a combination of plane and road.
-Most buses, mini-vans and taxies can be booked from the majority of hotels, guesthouses and travel agencies or online via CamboTicket for convenience.
+Most buses, mini-vans and taxis can be booked from the majority of hotels, guesthouses and travel agencies or online via CamboTicket for convenience.

 CamboTicket

-Phnom Penh – It’s about a two and a half to three-hour journey by road from Phnom Penh to Kampot depending on your mode of transport.
 The main options are by bus, mini-bus (van), or taxi.
-Probably the best bus company to use is Giant Ibis which has a mini-van taking this route twice a day at 8 am or 2:45 pm for $9 USD (£6.35) plus a $1 USD (£0.71) booking fee for online bookings via their website.
+Probably the best bus company to use is Giant Ibis which has a mini-van taking this route twice a day at 8 am or 2:45 pm for under $9 USD (£6.35) plus a $1 USD (£0.71) booking fee for online bookings via their website.

-Giant Ibis doesn’t run directly to Kep from Phnom Penh but there are many other companies that do which can again be booked via CamboTicket.
+Giant Ibis doesn’t run directly to Kep from Phnom Penh but many other companies do which can again be booked via CamboTicket.
 Alternatively, you can get a tuk tuk or taxi between Kampot and Kep for around $12 – 15 USD (£8.47 – £10.59) and $20 USD (£14.11) respectively.

 If budget isn’t an issue or comfort is your main priority a direct taxi from Phnom Penh to Kampot should cost from about $50 USD (£35.28), and to Kep from about $55 USD (£38.81), increasing depending on the vehicle and number of passengers.
 Again you can book taxis from your accommodation or an agency.

-Siem Reap – To get to Kampot or Kep from Siem Reap you can either go directly (hopefully) by taxi or indirectly via Phnom Penh or Sihanoukville.
-The first stage of the indirect journies could be by bus or plane.
-By taxi it will cost from $75 USD (£52.93) and should take around five hours if it goes directly.
+The first stage of an indirect journey could be by bus or plane.
+By taxi, it will cost from $150 USD (£118.31) for the car and should take around five hours if it goes directly.
 Be sure to agree on a direct taxi when you book it though as many companies tell you it’s direct then go to the centre of Phnom Penh and swap taxis.
 This happened to us and added at least an hour to the journey and is frustrating, to say the least.

 If you’re strapped for time, a flight can be a good option.
 Sometimes you can find deals which aren’t much more expensive than a bus.
 Check flights on Skyscanner for the best deals: